Frequently Asked Questions (FAQs)1,2

 For more information take a look at the Know the symptoms page.

 - Treatment will depend on the type of meningitis a person has.
 For example, if it is caused by bacteria this will be urgently treated in hospital with intravenous (into a vein) antibiotics.
-If a person has viral meningitis, antibiotics won't be effective and there is no specific treatment.
-Patients will need to be kept hydrated, given painkillers and allowed to rest to help them recover.

 For more information take a look at the Help protect your family page.